moshez/calculus101/docs/integers.rst

 Define multiplication by :math:`[(X,Y)][(Z,W)]=[(XZ+YW,XW+YZ)]`

 Exercise: Prove that this definition makes sense.
-Hint: Follow the same steps as the proof above -- write down the equivalences.
+Hint [Issue #5]: Follow the same steps as the proof above -- write down the equivalences.
 This time, how about multiplying them?

 Note that :math:`[(X,0)]+[(Y,0)]=[(X+Y,0)]` and :math:`[(X,0)][(Y,0)]=[(XY,0)]`.